Leora's stream salamander

+Name

+Named after Leora T. Hughes, the wife of an amateur herpetologist Dyfrig McHattie Forbes, who collected the holotype.

 Distribution

 This species is endemic to the Sierra Nevada in central Mexico.
 It was historically restricted to six locations in the Iztaccihuatl-Popocatepetl National Park (IPNP) located on the border of the State of Mexico with Puebla.
 Long ago it disappeared from the heavily polluted Rio Frio where it was first found.
-A recent research rediscovered a new and relict locality of A. leorae, possibly the last one (Sunny et al. 2014a).
+A recent research rediscovered a new and relict locality of A. leorae, possibly the last one.
 The new study reports that the critically endangered species persists in a single population on Mount Tlaloc, located adjacent to Mexico City, one of the largest and most densely urbanized area on earth.

 Habitat

 The salamanders were found in two small streams (2 m wide, 6.5 m depth) with cold water temperature (12 to 15 °C), highly elevated oxygenation water level (78% dissolved oxygen) surrounded by small alpine grassland (Muhlenbergia sp.) and mountain forest (Pinus hartwegii and Abies religiosa).
-The study show low genetic diversity but high average heterozygosity, and three genetic subpopulations were recognized in the restricted geographic range (Sunny et al. 2014a).
+The study show low genetic diversity but high average heterozygosity, and three genetic subpopulations were recognized in the restricted geographic range.